johnpatrickmorgan/NavigationBackport/README.md

 ✅ `NavigationPath.CodableRepresentation` -> `NBNavigationPath.CodableRepresentation`

-You can migrate to these APIs now, and when you eventually bump your deployment target to iOS 16, you can remove this library and easily migrate to its SwiftUI equivalent. `NavigationStack`'s full API is replicated, so you can initialise an `NBNavigationStack` with a binding to an `Array`, with a binding to a `NBNavigationPath` binding, or with no binding at all.
+You can migrate to these APIs now, and when you eventually bump your deployment target, you can remove this library and easily migrate to its SwiftUI equivalent. `NavigationStack`'s full API is replicated, so you can initialise an `NBNavigationStack` with a binding to an `Array`, with a binding to an `NBNavigationPath` binding, or with no binding at all.

 ## Example